Chapter 17: Shenandoah II: Leadership and Survival

 immediately flown from Phuoc Vinh to the Chon Thanh Air Strip.
 From

-there they air assaulted into a jungle clearing just southwest of the
+there, they air assaulted into a jungle clearing just southwest of the

-entire area in and around the LZ erupted with napalm, artillery, and
+the entire area in and around the LZ erupted with napalm, artillery, and

 antipersonnel bombs.
 These thorough precautions were well rewarded.